C Programming Coding Questions and Answers

 C Programming Language Questions and Answers for Advanced Level

-C programming coding questions and answers at an advanced level are geared towards those wishing to think like a software architect.
-This will test your understanding of the language at a deeper level and expose you to problems that are relevant to actual challenges encountered during systems programming and high-performance applications.
+Advanced-level C programming questions test your understanding at a deeper level and expose you to problems relevant to systems programming and high-performance applications.

-File handling in C is the act of reading from and writing to files using the provided built-in functions.
-It is often necessary when persistent storage of data is required, as well as reading/writing files of the operating system.
+File handling in C involves reading from and writing to files using built-in functions.
+It's necessary for persistent data storage and file system operations.

 Function Description Syntax